cmu-sei/crucible/docs/player/index.md

 > **ViewAdmin:** can edit anything within a View that they have permissions.

 A SystemAdmin creates the View and assigns ViewAdmin permissions to specific teams who can now edit that View.
+> **Important!** Only users who have the SystemAdmin permission can view the Administration screen and the Administration nav bar (Views, Users, Application Templates, Roles / Permissions).

 ### Define Application Templates